paulgmiller/corednsprobe/README.md

 ## Configuration

-The following variables can be changed with args or env vars in the cotnainer.
+The following variables can be changed with args or env vars in the container.

 - `namespace`: Kubernetes namespace to search for CoreDNS pods (default: `kube-system`).
 - `serviceName`: Kubernetes service name for CoreDNS (default: `kube-dns`).